corda/corda-runtime-os/wiki/Member-Suspension.md

 </details>

 Where `<SERIAL NUMBER>` is the current serial number of the member information.
+The `<SERIAL NUMBER>` is optional, if it is not specified, then the latest serial number will be used.
+However, we recommend always specifying the serial number in the request, to avoid suspending a member based on outdated information.
-If the serial number doesn't match, then the REST method will return a 503.
+If the serial number doesn't match, then the REST method will return a 409 CONFLICT.
 This can happen if another process has updated the member information, before the suspension operation.
 The operator can, then re-query the member lookup REST endpoint and decide if they still want to proceed with the operation.